-The Truth About Online Anonymity (Are You Ever Really Invisible?)
+The Truth About Online Anonymity | Are You Ever Really Invisible Online?

+Many people think using incognito mode, virtual private networks (VPNs), or Tor makes them anonymous online.
+The truth?
+True anonymity is nearly impossible.
 This guide will break down how online tracking really works, what actually protects your privacy, and why “anonymous” isn’t what you think it is.
+Discover the truth about online anonymity, and whether or not true anonymity is even possible.

 The Myth of Incognito Mode

-Many people believe incognito mode makes them invisible—it doesn’t.
+Many people believe incognito mode makes them invisible.
+It doesn’t.
+What incognito mode does:

 - Deletes your history after you close the browser.